How to Hire a Contractor in California

 3. Execute Independent Contracting Agreement

-The independent contracting agreement is the primary/master agreement which manages the relationship between a company and an independent contractor.
-Among other things, the agreement should establish 1) an independent contracting relationship, 2) ownership rights in any work product, and 3) confidentiality.
-See: UpCounsel’s Independent Contractor Agreement
+The independent contracting agreement is the primary/master agreement that manages the relationship between a company and an independent contractor.
+Among other things, the agreement should establish:

 Depending on the nature of the relationship and your own company, you may or may not need the following: